PolianaBelo/cypress-api-testing/README.md

 ### Integration

-* Contains the folders that group the test suites for each endpoint
+* Holds the test files that are grouped by each endpoint

 ### Support

-* Contains the implementation of the request required for the test suites
+* Holds the implementation of the requests required for the test suites
 * The list of the implemented requests is available in commands.js

 ## Getting Started